Deploy Access Tier

 • Performance - Ensuring low latency networking for good user experience

-The following sections provide guidelines for deploying Banyan Access Tiers and configuring service name resolution, in simple and advanced deployments.
+The following sections provide guidelines for deploying Access Tiers and configuring service name resolution, in simple and advanced deployments.

 Access Tier Deployment

-An organization deploys Banyan Access Tiers to provide authorized users and client devices secure access to upstream service instances which are deployed in private networks.
+An organization deploys Access Tiers to provide authorized users and client devices secure access to upstream service instances which are deployed in private networks.

 Each Access Tier is assigned a public IP address, to allow client devices to reach the Access Tier over the public Internet on the following inbound ports: TCP 80 and TCP 443 (web services), TCP 8443 (infrastructure services), and UDP 51820 (service tunnel).